 If you are caught in the web of “he treats me badly yet I don’t want to leave him”, try to stop participating in the conversations that make you feel low about yourself.
 Tell your partner that you are uncomfortable and walk away from the conversation.

 “Asking for changes that will make the relationship better involves regular communication.
 I recommend couples to set aside ‘coffee dates’ or just some time to discuss issues coming up in the relationship during the week, and to address it proactively,” says Gopa.

 5. Know that you have a way out

-Last but not the least, the biggest reason you are suffering emotional abuse is because despite all the nasty allegations and manipulations, you wake up telling yourself “I can’t leave him no matter what” and that right there diminishes your sense of self-worth and reduces your power.
+Last but not least, the biggest reason you are suffering emotional abuse is that, despite all the nasty allegations and manipulations, you wake up telling yourself, “I can’t leave this person, no matter what.”
+That right there diminishes your sense of self-worth and reduces your power.